wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > By looking at the table, you might give the 5 top gene IDs expressed in DP-M1.
 To save you some time and make the analysis more readable, we converted the gene IDs to gene names and they are as follows: Rps17, Rpl41, Rps26, Rps29, Rps28.
 They are all ribosomal!
+This might be a housekeeping background, this might be cell cycle related, this might be biological, or all three.
 > > The pdf output also indicates other specifically expressed genes, such as Hmgb2, Pclaf, Rpl13, Rps19, Ybx1, Ncl, Hsp90ab1, Npm1.
 > >
 > > Every time when you want to explore what might be the function of a particular cluster or why it branches out from the trajectory, then checking the top markers for that cluster is really helpful and allows you to draw biological conclusions.
 Thank you Maths!